IsaacHair/map25.2/BiggieCheese/readme.txt

+Note: notes written further down the page override previous notes if there is any conflict

 Note: programming language is now called Suig instead of BiggieCheese
 Extention: .su
 ***Going back to calling it BiggieCheese, extension .bc, for the sake of